 The Geri-pal project will support new clinical programming in geriatrics and palliative care while expanding interprofessional training for doctors, nurses, social workers, advanced practitioners, pharmacists, students, trainees and others.

 Multidisciplinary training will be provided in collaboration with the Springfield College of Social Work, UMass School of Nursing, Elms College Nurse Practitioner programs, BayPath Physician Assistant program, and the Brightwood Personal Care Assistant program.

-In Brennan’s words, “This combination of service to patients and education of clinicians will transform how we care for older people."
+In Dr. Brennan’s words, “This combination of service to patients and education of clinicians will transform how we care for older people."